scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure-1.md

 In this guide, we will create the following components.

 * An Azure Virtual Network associated with a Resource Group.
-* An AKS cluster with a Kubernetes node pool.
+* An AKS cluster with 2 node pools.
 * A managed database service.
     * A Cosmos DB Account.
 * A Bastion instance with a public IP.